apnadkarni/blt/man/picture.rst

     **-index** *numPicture*
-      Specifies the picture in the list of pictures of *imageName* to be exported. *Index* is a non-negative number.
+      Specifies the picture in the list of pictures of *imageName* to be exported.
+If *numPicture* is a negative, all pictures will be exported.
 The default is 0, which is the first picture.

 **pdf**
 ^^^^^^^